minetest-mods-camp/arena_lib/DOCS.md

 An arena is a table having as a key an ID and as a value its parameters.
 They are:
 * `name`: (string) the name of the arena, declared when creating it
 * `author`: (string) the name of the one who built/designed the map.
 Default is `"???"`.
 It appears in the signs infobox (right-click an arena sign)
+* `thumbnail`: (string) the name of the optional file representing the arena, extension included.
+Default is `""`, meaning no thumbnail is associated with the arena.
+It must be put inside the `arena_lib/Thumbnails` world folder.
+If present, it can be seen by right-clicking built-in arena signs.
 * `entrance_type`: (string) the type of the entrance of the arena.
 By default it takes the `arena_lib.DEFAULT_ENTRANCE` settings (which is `"sign"` by default)
 * `entrance`: (can vary) the value used by arena_lib to retrieve the entrance linked to the arena.
 Built-in signs use their coordinates
 * `players`: (table) where to store players information, such as their team ID (`teamID`) and `player_properties`.
 Format `{[p_name] = {stuff}, [p_name2] = {stuff}, ...}`